postgresml/postgresml/pgml-cms/docs/introduction/apis/client-sdks/pipelines.md

+---
+description: >-
+  Pipelines are composed of a model, splitter, and additional optional arguments.
+---
 # Pipelines

 Pipelines are composed of a Model, Splitter, and additional optional arguments.
 Collections can have any number of Pipelines.
 Each Pipeline is ran everytime documents are upserted.